EternityForest/Acorns/README.md

 If you try to load new code into a program that already exists, if the hashes are the same nothing happens.
 If they are not, the old program is stopped(after it is no longer busy), and the new one is loaded.

-If you actually want the hashes to do anything, you have to make sure that the first 24 bytes
+If you actually want the hashes to do anything, you have to make sure that the first 24 bytes are uniquie in each version, otherwise the files will be identified as being the same.

 Acorns itself in some ways tries to act more like a pseudo-OS, and can manage things like WiFi based on the config file.